Alitalia: Fleet development

 Between 2009 and 2011, Alitalia renewed its fleet with 34 new aircraft, while 26 older planes were retired.
 The renewal process ended in early 2013.
-These new planes are not owned by Alitalia itself but are leased mostly from Aircraft Purchase Fleet, an Irish leasing company created by former Air One owner Carlo Toto primarily to purchase the new Alitalia fleet.
+These new planes were not owned by Alitalia itself but were leased mostly from Aircraft Purchase Fleet (APF), an Irish leasing company created by former Air One owner Carlo Toto primarily to purchase the new Alitalia fleet.
 Following the Air One merger, the entire fleet that was not already leased from other lessors, plus the former Air One fleet that was owned by Air One outright, came under the ownership of APF, a subsidiary of Toto's Italian conglomerate Toto Holding.
-The majority of the fleet is now on the Irish registry instead of the Italian registry.
+The majority of the fleet was on the Irish registry instead of the Italian registry.

-2020 Plans
+2020 plans

-During its restructuring in 2020 with the Italian government ownership in Alitalia, the airline planned to reduce the 113 aircraft to "more than 90".

-Alitalia intended to renew its mainline fleet using the Airbus A320-200 and possibly the Airbus A320neo.
-For long-haul service, the airline planned to buy the Boeing 787 Dreamliner, specifically the 787-8 and 787-9 variants, although Airbus proposed to sell Alitalia the Airbus A330neo and the Airbus A350 XWB.
-However, the airline intended to secure list price discounts of at least 50% and up to 70%, and negotiations with the aircraft manufacturers were ongoing.
+During its restructuring in 2020 under Italian government ownership, Alitalia planned to reduce its fleet of 113 aircraft to "more than 90".
+It planned to acquire the Airbus A320-200 and possibly the Airbus A320neo; for long-haul service, the airline was to buy the Boeing 787 Dreamliner, specifically the 787-8 and 787-9 variants, although Airbus offered the A330neo and A350 XWB.
+The airline intended to secure list price discounts of at least 50% and up to 70%, and negotiations with the manufacturers were ongoing.